fodare/cd1807-Project-Ensuring-Quality-Releases/README.md

 Feel free to submit PRs to this repo should you have any proposed changes.

+## Tasks

+- Terraform: Create a test VM.
+- Terraform: Create an App Service for a Fake-REST API.
+- Postman CLI: Run and publish test result.
+- JMeter CLI: Run and publish JMeter stress tests, performance test.
+- Create a Test VM and deploy selenium test scripts to VM.
+- From test VM, run UI test scripts and push test result logs to Azure Monitor.
+- Create an Azure monitor alert to monitor changes to App Service.
+- Destroy resources.

 ## VM selenium set up

 - Install chrome